 Speaking of locations, this game sticks to those you would see in the movie minus one single level that takes place inside of Genies lamp and is a bit off the wall.
 It is a welcome change from most movie based games that make up a whole bunch of levels and as a result alter the plotline.
 Sure the game expands on some of the concepts to make sure the levels aren’t as short as a movie scene but the main idea stays true.
 This means that not only do places like Agrabah, the Cave of Wonders and the Sultans Palace look like they should, you will platform your way through them in the same order they would appear in the film.

 And platform through the levels you will.
 While I don’t like to compare other games within a review it’s inevitable that someone will have the Genesis version of this game in mind while reading this.
-There is no doubt in my mind that the Sega incarnation is a stellar title and arguably better than the SNES offering in some circles, however I don’t remember Aladdin progressing through the movie with sword in hand.
+There is no doubt in my mind that the Sega incarnation is a stellar title and arguably the better game but I don’t remember Aladdin progressing through the movie with sword in hand.
 The SNES version scores a few points for leaving the protagonist unaltered, by using apples to distract (not defeat) enemies, a sheet to glide and attacks that involve jumping on the enemies he more accurately reflects the film version as a clever acrobat and not a sword wielding brute.

 The controls in the game are absolutely spot on.
 You take control of Aladdin and feel like you can do all of his moves when they need to be done and as they are required.
 Parts of the game ask you to take control of the magic carpet in levels that scroll automatically.
 Deaths in these parts never feel as if it is because you don’t have the responsiveness that you need.
 On your way to stopping the evil Jafar, every slide down a clothesline, every leap over a fiery pit and every glide to grab a collectible feel like the controller is working with you and not against you.